pasinduJDJ/Order-Management-System/README.md

-# Course Finding Web App
+# Resturant Order Management Web App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.
 This is Products and Orders Management Web Application.
 Customers can add products to carts and place orders.
 Restaurants can mange Orders and Products.